andrewhessler/heffree-dev/src/assets/bliki/project-planning-poker-post.md

 date: 2025-10-06
 -->
 # Agile Ante
-It's crazy that I've been working on this for 7 months.
+It's crazy that I've been working on this for 7 months — I counted and it was 43 days of those 7 months, but still.
 You can find the repo here: [agile-ante](https://github.com/heffree/agile-ante)

 It's also not done.
 It's functional, but I had more planned for it.
 I'm just not having fun with it and I want to move on to something that aligns more with my interests.